 The best and most valuable home improvements will reward your investments of money and time with higher home value now and at the time you sell your home.
 In each of the past 15 years, over one million homeowners spent more than $10,000 on a kitchen, bath or other major remodeling project, according to Harvard University's Joint Center for Housing Studies.
 And experts say such home improvements are generally a good investment.

-Diy home improvementValue check: Before deciding how much to spend on a major improvement, get an estimate of the current value of your home.
-With such websites as AOL Real Estate, you can get started by entering your street address to get a current estimate of what your house might sell for in today's market, as well as the prices that similar homes have recently sold for in your neighborhood.
+Home value check: Before deciding how much to spend on a major improvement, get an estimate of the current value of your home.
+With websites like AOL Real Estate, you can get started by entering your street address to get a current estimate of what your house might sell for in today's market, as well as the prices that similar homes have recently sold for in your neighborhood.
 By comparing these prices with renovation estimates, you'll avoid over-improving your home in relation to the neighborhood, a common and costly mistake.
 The best home improvements add value while keeping your home price competitive for the neighborhood.

 Motive check: Basically, there are two reasons to make major home improvements: pleasure or necessity.
 If you're not planning to move for 10 years or more, you'll have more time to enjoy your improvements and might not be as concerned about getting a return on the investment.
 However, if you're improving your home to ultimately add to its resale value, you'll need to prioritize and focus on the improvements that will pay off at sale time.